I am currently in bad situation. The OS has been corrupted while upgrading to High Sierra.

 Before we begin: Back up data

-iBoysoft Mac Data Recovery is the best APFS encrypted data recovery software that enables you to recover data from unbootable APFS encrypted volume/partition, recover data from APFS encrypted volume, recover data from failed internal Mac hard drive, recover data from corrupted APFS boot drive, recover data from unmountable APFS boot volume on macOS Mojave 10.14/High Sierra 10.13.
+iBoysoft Data Recovery for Mac is the best APFS encrypted data recovery software that enables you to recover lost data from unbootable APFS encrypted volume/partition, recover lost data from APFS encrypted volume, recover lost data from failed internal Mac hard drive, recover lost data from corrupted APFS boot drive, recover lost data from unmountable APFS boot volume on macOS Catalina 10.15/Mojave 10.14/High Sierra 10.13.

 Solution 1: If you have only one Mac computer

-If you have only one Mac computer, please directly run iBoysoft Mac Data Recovery bootable media from iBoysoft Server and recover lost data from the encrypted APFS volume.
+If you have only one Mac computer, please directly run iBoysoft Data Recovery for Mac in macOS Recovery mode and recover lost data from the encrypted APFS volume.
+This method is highly recommended as it is easier and time-saving.

 Solution 2: If you have two Mac computers

-Step 1: Download iBoysoft Mac Data Recovery on another Mac computer.
+Step 1: Download iBoysoft Data Recovery for Mac on another Mac computer.

-Step 2: Install and launch iBoysoft Mac Data Recovery.
+Step 2: Install and launch iBoysoft Data Recovery for Mac.

 Step 3: Click iBoysoft Data Recovery on menu bar and then select "Create Boot Drive".

-Step 6: After that, please insert iBoysoft Mac Data Recovery bootable USB drive into unbootable Mac computer, and then press the Power button and Option key (⌥) to start the computer up.
+Step 6: After that, please insert iBoysoft Data Recovery for Mac bootable USB drive into unbootable Mac computer, and then press the Power button and Option key (⌥) to start the computer up.

-Step 8: Click Next and enter password to scan for lost data on the APFS encrypted volume.
+Step 13: Enter the password and then click "OK".
+This program will start search for all lost data on the APFS encrypted volume.

 How to fix APFS encrypted volume not bootable?